Leonard Barden: Books

+Barden's earliest literary credit is for proofreading "R.P.
+Michell: A Master of British Chess" by J. du Mont, published by Pitman in 1947.

 Role in "English Chess Explosion"

-Barden's most important achievement was his key role in the rapid advance of English chess in the 1970s and 1980s from also-rans to Olympiad silver medal winners.
-His involvement began in 1971 when he noticed that Tony Miles and Michael Stean were both likely contenders for the biennial 1973 world junior (under-20) championship, but that the only way for a country to have two representatives was to host the event.
+Barden played a key role in the rapid advance of English chess in the 1970s and 1980s from also-rans to Olympiad silver medal winners.
+His involvement began in 1971 when he noticed that Tony Miles and Michael Stean were both likely contenders for the 1973 world junior (under-20) championship, but that the only way for a country to have two representatives was to host the event.
 Barden knew the financier Jim Slater, who offered to co-sponsor the event, which was staged at Teesside.
-There, Miles and Stean won silver and bronze medals, respectively, and Miles won the title in 1974 when it was changed to an annual contest.
+Miles and Stean won the silver and bronze medals there.
+Miles won the championship the following year.
 Slater also agreed to Barden's proposal that he should finance special coaching by Bob Wade for the five best teenage prospects.
 They all became grandmasters.

-In 1972, after Slater had saved the Bobby Fischer versus Boris Spassky world championship match from collapse by doubling the prize fund, he offered £5,000 to the first English grandmaster (who wound up being Miles), and £2,000 to the next four players to qualify.
+In 1972, after Slater had saved the world championship match between Bobby Fischer and Boris Spassky from collapse by doubling the prize fund, he offered £5,000 to the first English grandmaster (who wound up being Miles), and £2,500 to each of the next four players to qualify.
 Barden worked out the detailed terms, and wrote the speech at Hastings where Slater announced the awards.
 Encouraged by success, Barden and Slater then agreed on a wider programme to stimulate talent at much younger ages, aiming to produce a generation which could compete with the Soviet Union, the world's leading chess nation.

 Barden organised weekend junior invitation events at which the best prospects played a tournament and had coaching from masters between games.
 They were also introduced to top master chess at the annual Evening Standard weekend open and via grandmaster simultaneous exhibitions.
 The model was the USSR's own programme in the 1930s, when future masters scored impressively in exhibitions against world-class masters José Raúl Capablanca and Salo Flohr during the 1935 and 1936 Moscow tournaments.
 Very few juniors in the 1970s had international ratings, so Barden compiled his own world ranking lists for every age group from under-18 to under-10, updating the figures at monthly or weekly intervals and posting the results at the invitation events.

-Barden read much Soviet chess literature, and in 1974 decided that an 11-year-old named Gary Kasparov was a likely future world champion.
+Barden read much Soviet chess literature, and in 1974 decided that an 11-year-old then named Gary Wainstein was a likely future world champion.
 His Guardian column of 24 February 1975, headlined "World Champ 1990", made this a specific forecast.
 It was, by more than a year, the first such prediction by anyone for the future Garry Kasparov, who beat Barden's forecast by five years when he won the title in 1985.